 - Owning or distributing extremist materials. - Expressing extremist views. - Sympathising with extremist causes. - Behavioural changes, such as becoming withdrawn. - Advocating violence. - Use of discriminatory language or actions towards specific groups of people. - Showing or sharing materials online which is of an extreme nature. - Attempting or planning to recruit others to an extremist group or ideology.
-UCEM offers support services to students through the academic team (including Programme Leaders, Module Leaders and Module Tutors), Apprenticeship Outcomes Officer for apprentice students, as well as Student Services, including the provision of a Safeguarding Lead.
+UCEM offers support services to students through the academic team (including Programme Leaders, Module Leaders and Module Tutors), as well as Student Services, including the provision of a Safeguarding Lead.
 Where a student shows a change in behaviour, including activity on the Virtual Learning Environment (VLE), UCEM will follow up and support the student as required, to check for welfare concerns and offer support.
 This may include where it has been identified there is a possibility of a student being radicalised.

 UCEM adheres to CONTEST, the government's Counter-Terrorism Strategy, and seeks support from the Regional Prevent Co-ordinator in relation to 'local' and 'national' risks that may impact on UCEM's students and staff.
-UCEM has a Prevent Action Plan and Risk Register which are updated at least annually, and are reviewed by both the DFE Prevent Co-Ordinator and the Office for Students.